Virna Jandiroba: Background

-Jandiroba started training kung fu when she was a child.
+Jandiroba started training in kung fu when she was a child.
 She later turned to Judo and Brazilian jiu-jitsu.
 She transitioned and competed in mixed martial arts after she earned her Brazilian jiu-jitsu black belt.

 Mixed martial arts career

 Early career

 Jandiroba started her professional MMA career in 2013 and fought primarily in Brazil.
 She amassed a record of 11–0 prior to signing for Invicta.

 Invicta Fighting Championships

-Jandiroba made her Invicta debut on December 8, 2017 at Invicta FC 26: Maia vs. Niedwiedz against Amy Montenegro.
+Jandiroba made her Invicta debut on December 8, 2017, at Invicta FC 26: Maia vs. Niedwiedz against Amy Montenegro.
 She won the fight, tapping out Montenegro via first-round armbar.